 The government and employers generally respected freedom of association and the right to collective bargaining.
 Worker organizations were independent of the government and political parties.
 During the first 11 months of the year, there were no reports that the government interfered in union activities, sought to dissolve unions, or used excessive force to end strikes or protests, nor were there any reports of antiunion discrimination.

 The law prohibits all forms of forced or compulsory labor, and the government effectively enforced such laws.
 Resources, remediation efforts, and investigations appeared adequate and effective, although information on penalties for violations was not available.

-According to the Office of the Labor Inspector, there were no reports of forced labor.
+According to the Office of the Labor Inspector, no cases of forced labor were reported.

 c.
 Prohibition of Child Labor and Minimum Age for Employment

 The law prohibits the worst forms of child labor.
-The minimum age for employment is 16 and the law excludes minors between the ages of 16 and 18 from the heaviest type of work.
-Minors are not allowed to work overtime and cannot work more than eight hours per day.
+The minimum age for employment is 16, and the law excludes minors between the ages of 16 and 18 from hazardous jobs.
+Minors cannot work more than eight hours per day and are not allowed to work overtime.
 The government effectively enforced child labor laws and devoted adequate resources and oversight to child labor policies.
-During the first 11 months of the year, the Office of the Labor Inspector did not report any cases of child labor.
+Penalties were commensurate with those for similar crimes, and inspection was sufficient to enforce compliance.
+During the first 11 months of the year, the Office of the Labor Inspector received no reports of illegal child labor.

 d.
 Discrimination with Respect to Employment and Occupation